Explainable Prediction of Text Complexity: The Missing Preliminaries for Text Simplification: Results

-All these qualitative and quantitative results suggest that the state-of-the-art, pre-trained models tend to oversimplify and distort the meanings of input that is already simple.
-Evidently, the lack of transparency and explainability has limited the application of these end-to-end black-box models in reality, especially to out-sample data, context, and domains.
+All these qualitative and quantitative results suggest that the state-of-the-art black-box models tend to oversimplify and distort the meanings of out-of-sample input that is already simple.
+Evidently, the lack of transparency and explainability has limited the application of these end-to-end black-box models in reality, especially to out-of-sample data, context, and domains.
 The pitfall can be avoided with the proposed pipeline and simply with explainable complexity prediction as a preliminary step.
-Indeed, even an imperfect complexity classifier could cut majority of the loss in Table~\ref{table_simplifications_ACCESS}.
+Even though this explainable preliminary does not necessarily reflect how a black-box simplification model ``thinks'', adding it to the model is able to yield better out-of-sample performance.